 From a consumer’s point of view, if it’s cheaper, safer, and cleaner, it’s an easy decision.
 Sorry, not sorry.

 Uber has enhanced public transport all over Central America and its popularity speaks for itself.
 And that won’t change anytime soon.

-In the meantime I need to concentrate on making my face more likeable and getting my rating back up.
-Otherwise my Uber in Central America experience will fade away and I’ll have to wait for Lyft to arrive to start all over again.
+In the meantime, I need to concentrate on making my face more likable and getting my rating back up.
+Otherwise, my Uber in Central America experience will fade away and I’ll have to wait for Lyft to arrive to start all over again.